-Please Note: Each coloured link within this article will lead you to a related topic on a different page of this site.
-However while the text is part of the original article, the links are not.
-The author of this article may or may not agree with the views expressed on those pages, or anything else on this site..
+Please Note: The coloured links in the article will lead you to a related topic elsewhere on this site.
+However although the text is part of the original article, the links are not.
+The authors of these articles may or may not agree with the views expressed on those pages, or anything else on this site.

 What kind of God would allow a Hitler to go to heaven if he believed in Jesus and a Mother Teresa to go to hell if she didn't?
 "You're saying that Hitler and Mother Teresa would both suffer the same fate before God if they didn't believe in Jesus?"

 The words echoed over the radio airwaves as the host of "Religion on the Line" on ABC's L.A. affiliate station patiently waited for me to answer.
 I knew the question was coming, but I had no tidy theological retort that would put the ball back into his court.

 Someone once said that if you word the question right, you can win any debate.
 The question that evening was a classic case in point.
 The host might as well have asked, "Do you still beat your wife?"
 Simply answering "yes" or "no" wouldn't do.

 At the root of this discussion is the issue of Jesus as the only way to salvation.
 It is one of the biggest stumbling blocks of Christianity to those who are sincerely interested in leading moral lives and working hard to mitigate the impact of evil in the world.
 To make Jesus the sole issue of salvation seems to ignore the obvious difference between people of conscience and others who are entirely without scruples.
 Does that make sense?

 Let me give an analogy that may add perspective.
 All things being equal, it's good to practice healthy living.
 People who eat their vegetables, get proper rest, exercise sensibly, and don't smoke or drink to excess, generally reap the benefits of longevity and vitality.
 Those who don't, get sick.